AdaCore/gnatstudio/docs/users_guide/editing.rst

 It is often convenient to be able to repeat a given key sequence a number of times.

-GPS supports this with several different methods:
+GNAT Studio supports this with several different methods:

 * Repeat the next action

   .. index:: action; repeat next

-  If you want to repeat the action of pressing a single key, first use the GPS action :guilabel:`Repeat Next` (bound by default to :kbd:`control-u`, but this can be changed as usual through the :menuselection:`Edit --> Preferences...` menu), entering the number of times you wish to repeat, and then pressing the key whose action you want
+  If you want to repeat the action of pressing a single key, first use the GNAT Studio action :guilabel:`Repeat Next` (bound by default to :kbd:`control-u`, but this can be changed as usual through the :menuselection:`Edit --> Preferences...` menu), entering the number of times you wish to repeat, and then pressing the key whose action you want